itvgenomics/organpipe/README.md

         - **-batch** (Optional) = If you are running a large number of samples, or number of rules executed > 3000, consider using this flag.
 This slightly improves the DAG resolution time from Snakemake.
 You can set the number with `-nbatch` (Default = 15)
         - **-sifdir** (Optional) = Choose a directory to build all singularity image files used in the pipeline.
 If the path already contains the images, they will not be pulled.
 Default: resources/sif_dir
         - **-rerun** (Optional) = Delete previous results and temporary files for the specified sample(s) to ensure a clean re-run with updated configurations.
 Use this when reprocessing samples with different parameters.
-        - **-notemp** (Optional) = Instructs Snakemake to ignore all temp() declarations.
-This prevents deletion of temporary files that may still be needed by other steps in the workflow.
-Recommended when running only a portion of the pipeline or working with multiple samples, as it helps avoid accidentally removing shared intermediate files that other jobs depend on.
         - **-slurm** (Optional) = Use the `config/slurm_params.yaml` file to run the workflow with SLURM job submission using Snakemake’s profile system.
 This enables use of SLURM-specific resource configuration, submission rules, and cluster-specific options.
 If you want to change any default SLURM settings, such as the partition: Edit `config/slurm_params.yaml` and set the appropriate value for the `slurm_partition` variable.
         - **-partition** {string} (Required when **-slurm** is used) — Specifies the SLURM partition (queue) to which the jobs will be submitted.